 Stricker’s Grove is a private family-owned and operated, 25-acre old-fashioned amusement park located near Ross, Ohio.

-It is closed to the public for most of the year, except for Labor Day, Family Day (in August), Customer Appreciation Day (in October) and the Fourth of July.
+It is closed to the public for most of the year, except for Labor Day, the Fourth of July, Family Day (in August) and Customer Appreciation Day — which takes place this Sunday, Oct.
+10.

 The nostalgia-inducing theme park is home to tons of games and classic rides — including a scrambler, tilt-a-whirl and swinging pirate ship — but it's claim to fame is its two roller coasters.
 There's the Teddy Bear, originally located at Coney Island and rebuilt at Stricker's Grove, and the wooden Tornado, hand-built by owner Ralph Stricker himself.